EVOLUTIONARY PARABLES are

 Like parables in the Bible, Great Story parables will help us talk about and foster values and virtues: life-centered values as well as human-centered values.
 Parables also offer distinctive themes that will make it possible to connect the Great Story with existing holidays, seasonal observances, and rites of passage.

-Parables can serve as "scripture" upon which Great Story talks, sermons, celebrations, and rituals are based.
+Parables can serve as "scripture" upon which "Big History" can be enriched with values and meaning and thus rendered into Great Story talks, sermons, celebrations, and rituals.
 Finally, parables will make it possible for virtually any among us to contribute and distribute our creativity in ways that can make a difference.

 DRAMATIC SCRIPTS FOR ACTING OUT PARABLES